 If I have an allergy to wheat, are there any other foods I need to be careful and avoid?

 It is important to read all ingredient labels carefully as there are many products that surprisingly contain wheat including some brands of ice cream, marinara sauce, potato chips, rice cakes, turkey patties, and hot dogs.
+It is also important to be wary of products that could be cross contaminated with wheat, or have “made on shared equipment with wheat” on the label.

 Hidden sources of wheat may be found in the following products: